BerkayKOCAK/scraper-bot/README.md

    *  Page management handled via regex and labeling.
    *  For example;
         Lets say there is  bilgisayar.html,  bilgisayar_1.html, bilgisayar_2.html files.
         It takes bilgisayar.html as category and adds it as "bilgisayar".
-Then if other files includes "bilgisayar" as substring and "_" symbol, aligns them as sub-pages.
+Then if other files includes "bilgisayar" as substring and "_" symbol, it aligns them as sub-pages.

         *Category name must NOT include "_"